exoscale/raven/README.md

 As for Users, Sentry supports adding information about the HTTP request that resulted in the captured exception.
-To fill in that information this library provides a `add-http-info!` function with the following arities:
+To fill in that information this library provides an `add-ring-request!` function with the following arities:

-- `(add-http-info! info)` Store the HTTP information in thread-local storage.
+- `(add-ring-request! ring-request)` Extract the required information from the supplied ring-compatible request map, and store the result in thread-local storage for future delivery with a call to `(capture!)`
-- `(add-http-info! context info)` Store the HTTP information in the user-specified map-like context (expected to be ultimately passed to `(capture!)`).
+- `(add-ring-request! context ring-request)` Store the HTTP information extracted from the passed ring-compatible request in the user-specified map-like context (expected to be ultimately passed to `(capture!)`).

-Well formatted HTTP information maps can be created with the `make-http-info` helper function, with the following arities:
+Well formatted HTTP information maps can otherwise be created with the `make-http-info` helper function, with the following arities:

 - `(make-http-info url method)` A simple HTTP info map with only required fields (the request's URL and method) is created.